Pantanal (1990 TV series): Reception

 Pantanal made history after it became the first telenovela since the closure of Rede Tupi in 1980, to top Brazilian audience ratings.
 Its success was so elevated that Rede Globo extended the timeslot of the 8 p.m. telenovela Rainha da Sucata and created a telenovela (Araponga) for the 10 P.M. timeslot, cancelling acclaimed shows like sketch comedy TV Pirata.
 The unexpected success of Pantanal put Rede Manchete on the roll of top telenovela producers in Latin America.
 Nevertheless, Rede Manchete would never achieve the same success with the network's other telenovelas.

 Eighteen years after its original success, Pantanal once again beat Rede Globo on the ratings.
 The episode aired on July 3, 2008, by SBT and it spent 16 minutes on the leadership on the Greater São Paulo area.

 Cultural references

 Because of its success, Pantanal's footage is shown on the Simon Hartog documentary Beyond Citizen Kane, aired on United Kingdom's Channel 4.
 The documentary is a critical piece of Rede Globo.

 Remake

 On September 6, 2020, TV Globo announced that a new version of the series would be produced.
-The series will be adapted by Bruno Luperi.
-Jesuíta Barbosa and Alanis Guillen are set to star in the lead roles.
+The series was adapted by Bruno Luperi and featured Jesuíta Barbosa and Alanis Guillen in the lead roles.